cozy/cozy-stack/docs/settings.md

 ### GET /settings/disk-usage

 Says how many bytes are available and used to store files.
-The `is_limited` field informs whether or not the total size is limited or not.
-When not limited the `quota` is 0.
+When not limited the `quota` field is omitted.

 #### Request